s163555/udscom/README.md

    - For Linux, the application uses SocketCAN (`ip link show canX`).
 5. **MATLAB Compiler (optional)**
    - If you plan to distribute as a standalone application.
+6. **PEAK CAN USB interface**
+   - The application uses the PCAN driver libraries.

 ## Usage